zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 Executing firmware upgrade on Musca-B1 board
 --------------------------------------------
-After two images have been built, they can be concatenated to create the combined image using ``srec_cat``:
+After the two images have been built, they can be concatenated to create the combined image using ``srec_cat``:

 - Linux::